InserirAquiNome/crypto/full_node.md

 `$ vim ~/.bash_profile`

-And this at the end
+And add this at the end

 ```
 #PATH to bitcoin client